dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     //                  ^-- Infer Foo<num>.
     ```

-#### Type checking and pattern static type
+#### Type checking and pattern required type

 Once the value a pattern is matched against has a static type (which means
 downwards inference on it using the pattern's context type schema is complete),
 we can type check the pattern.

-We also calculate a static type for the patterns
-that only match certain types: null-check, variable, list, map, record, and
+Also variable, list, map, record, and extractor patterns only match a value of a
-extractor.
+certain *required type*.
+These patterns are prohibited in an irrefutable context
+if the matched value isn't assignable to that type.
+We define the required type

-Some examples and the corresponding pattern static types:
+for those patterns here.
+Some examples and the corresponding required types:

 ```dart
 var <int>[a, b] = <num>[1, 2];  // List<int> (and compile error).